Diegodsha/Math-magicians/README.md

 ### Description

-    Calculator built with react that supports every basic arithmetic operation.
+    React website aimed to mathematics with an integrated calculator that supports every basic arithmetic operation.

 ## Live Demo